-- 16. Fees and Payments Pertinent to Academic Regulations - 16.1 Application Fee for Admission
+19. Fees and Payments Pertinent to Academic Regulations

+19.1 Application Fee for Admission

-16.1.1 Local and non-local students will need to pay a non-refundable and non-transferrable application fee for applications for admission to the University.
+19.1.1 Local and non-local students will need to pay a non-refundable and non-transferrable application fee for applications for admission to the University.

-16.2 Tuition Fees
+19.2 Tuition Fees

-- 16.2.1 The tuition fees are chargeable every semester and calculated by the credit registered for the semester, and should be paid before the start of the semester.
-After the Module Add/Drop period, balance of the tuition fees for the semester, if any, will be collected from/refunded to the students. - 16.2.2 The tuition fees for taught postgraduate programmes are listed in the Fees Schedule.
+- 19.2.1 The tuition fees are chargeable every semester and calculated by the number of credits registered for the semester, and should be paid by the prescribed payment due date after the Module Add/Drop period. - 19.2.2 The tuition fees for taught postgraduate programmes are listed in the Fees Schedule.
 The listed tuition fees will be applicable for the entire study period in the programme.